 It’s easy to want to put off a mattress purchase until you absolutely need to.
 That’s a problem in and of itself too.
 Waiting too long can lead to a lack of sleep.
 A lack of sleep can cause all kinds of problems.

-This is an article with over 3,000 words.
-Think of it as a crash course in mattress buying.
-The knowledge here can save you your time, money, health, and, perhaps, your sanity.
+Think of this article as a crash course in mattress buying.
+The knowledge here can save you your time, money, health, and maybe even your sanity.

-These are the basics of mattress buying.
-With the way the modern sleep industry is, I feel I could make this into a college degree or a certificate program.
+These are the basics of mattress buying, with a few advanced-level tricks thrown in too.
 The sleep industry is worth at least $30 billion to the United States economy in 2021, with a lot of projected growth.
 There are thousands of companies all vying for your dollars.
 There are annual conventions, like the one that happens annually in Houston.
 Recently these conventions have been mostly online due to the coronavirus.

-If you leave your mattress education to the salesperson at the local mattress store, you’re going to be steered to the products they have for sale and not be aware of all of the alternatives.
+If you leave your mattress education to the salesperson at the local mattress store, you will be steered to the products they have for sale and not be aware of all of the alternatives.
 Same with a lot of the sites online.

 Big mistake if you’ve got debts and a budget.